 The pills are manufactured in the USA.
 They are made in a GMP (good manufacturing practices) facility that is certified and inspected by the FDA.
 They have received an A rating from multiple independent authorities.

 Vital Fuse Fused Focus energy pills are non-GMO.
 They mix caffeine with ginkgo Biloba for natural amino energy that helps your brain focus.
-They are made in the USA and follow GMP regulations.
-They are trusted by athletes and made with GRAS (generally regarded as safe) ingredients from the FDA.
+They are made in the USA. follow GMP regulations and are trusted by athletes.

-These caffeine supplements combine the natural powers of caffeine, taurine, B vitamins, and acai for a complete energy boost from natural sources.
-These have the same stimulants as an energy drink without the sodium, sugar, or jittery side effects.
+This caffeine supplement combines the natural powers of caffeine, taurine, B vitamins, and acai for a complete energy boost from natural sources.

 How We Rank